dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 My first idea was to write a bunch a "example" code.

-Instead of having to compile hundreds of source code files spread across several projects, I could use just two projects with very few source code in them.
+Instead of having to compile hundreds of source code files spread across several projects, I could use just two projects with just two or three source

-So I wrote code for two new projects, like so:
+files:

 ```text
 test